 Quebec City was packed with a full day of sightseeing on this tour.

 We started out in the old city.
-Built in the 1600's it is the only walled city in N America.
+It was built in the 1600's and is the only walled city in North America.

 Chateau Frontenac is the most photographed hotel in the world.
 The Dufferin Terrace (named after Lord Dufferin) provides a view of the St. Lawrence River and the hotel.